yohanncanu/learning/kubernetes/beginners/readme.md

 on each node (machine):

-* kubelet: agent on each nodes that will report to the control manager.
+* kubelet: agent on each node that will report to the control manager.

-* container runtime: will allow to run containers inside pods
+* container runtime: will allow running containers inside pods

 * kube-proxy: responsible for the networking, will ensure that each pod get a unique address